sindresorhus/sindresorhus.github.com/source/content/apps/menu-bar-calendar.md

 Change [this system setting](https://apple.stackexchange.com/questions/191445/standard-iso-8601-week-number-in-calendar-app/209340#209340).

+#### How can I open Google Calendar in a specific browser?

+Use my [Velja app](https://sindresorhus.com/velja).
+You can create a rule to open any link clicked in this app in your chosen browser.

 #### Can you localize the app into my language?

 I do not plan to localize the app.